GeorgeSolorio/RableWabble/README.md

 ## About
 A case study based on [RayWendelich's iOS Design Patterns](https://www.raywenderlich.com/books/design-patterns-by-tutorials/v3.0) tutorial.
-This project includes common and essential design patterns found in many iOS apps.The app consists of common design patterns found in many iOS apps, allowing the user to create quizes, test and grade their results, choose between random or sequential order of questions, save and display user's quiz results.
+The app consists of common design patterns found in many iOS apps, allowing the user to create  a set of questions, test their Japanese knowledge, choose between random or sequential order, save and display the user's tracked score.

 ## Learning Objectives
 To learn common design patterns found in many iOS apps.
 Patterns such as